Gr1mmie/AtlasC2/README.md

 Atlas is based around gaining a foothold within an environment and further utilizing it to smuggle in C# (currently strictly C#) weaponry utilizing an HTTP based implant.
 Isn't exactly very OPSEC safe in it's current state...at all.

 ## Usage

+### Starting TeamServer

+After generating an exe of the client, teamserver, and implant, simply execute `Teamserver.exe` to start up the teamserver

 ### Starting/Managing Listeners
 To start a new listener, use the `StartListener` command.
 This command takes two params: Listener name and the port to run on